open-contracting/standard-development-handbook/docs/standard/conventions.md

 ## Detail fields

-We have adopted a common pattern in OCDS of pairing a codelist, with a `Details` field which can be used for either:
+We have adopted a common pattern in OCDS of pairing a codelist, with a `xDetails` field which can be used for either:

 * Free text details on the codelist value
 * A more detailed set of classifications from a publisher's systems